evmcnb/quartz/content/Full/Diabetes Mellitus.md

 - Presentation: polyuria + polydipsia, weight loss, dehydration, tachycardia, hypotension, confusion
 - Medical emergency - escalate. **Treat with IV fluids**

+### Diabetes in Children

+Type 1 diabetes can impair growth during childhood.
+Along with the other complications of diabetes at a younger age.
+Can be a sign of underlying pathology: [[Full/Cystic Fibrosis|Cystic Fibrosis]]